aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

     ```

 ???- note "Using `Response` with data validation?"
-    When using the [data validation](#data-validation) feature with `enable_validation=True`, you need to specify the concreate type for the `Response` class.
-This is necessary for the validation middleware to infer the underlying type and perform the validation correctly.
+    When using the [data validation](#data-validation) feature with `enable_validation=True`, you must specify the concrete type for the `Response` class.
+This allows the validation middleware to infer the underlying type and perform validation correctly.

     ```python hl_lines="8 26 32"
     --8<-- "examples/event_handler_rest/src/data_validation_fine_grained_response.py"